lisamarimyrene/SE10_tabletennisleague/README.md

 ## Note!
 This is a cloned project from a previous exam I did in a group at NTNU.
 I am now using this project to implement testing and refactoring the files accordingly, for the SE 10 Automated Testing module assessment at Code University.

+**Please read the README files in both the backend folder and frontend folder to get more detailed information about the application.**

 # Table Tennis League App - IDG2100 Exam Project
 Created by Lisa Mari Myrene, Anosh Chaudhry, & Alexandra Eloise Vanje